Assam Career : NTPC Recruitment 2024

-Applications are invited for recruitment of various technical positions or career in NTPC Assam.
+Applications are invited for recruitment of 50 vacant posts or career in NTPC Assam.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!